Male music teacher instructing a music in a classroom

 Partnering with schools to provide music education for every child

-Weekly, in-school music instruction for preschool through sixth grade in the San Francisco Bay Area.
-Engaging and hands-on classroom music programs designed to meet state standards and the unique needs of every school community.
+Weekly, in-school music instruction for preschool through fifth grade students in the San Francisco Bay Area.
+Our engaging, hands-on classroom music programs are designed to meet state standards and the unique needs of each school community.

 Program Highlights